 There are as many as 35 daily trains serving Ayutthaya from Bangkok and the same number of trains going back to the Thai capital.

-The train trip from Hua Lamphong Railway Station takes in between 1 hour 15 minutes to 2 hours depending on the kind of trains you travel with and is really inexpensive (from only 15THB) on the slower commuter / ordinary trains.
+The train trip from Hua Lamphong Railway Station takes in between 1 hour 15 minutes to 2 hours depending on the kind of train you travel with and it is really inexpensive (from only 15THB) on the slower commuter / ordinary trains.

 If you are about to fly from Don Muang Airport and don’t really fancy spending a night or two in Bangkok, why not stay in the old capital, as it is just a short train trip away from Don Muang Airport Train Station.